jlapeyre/Symata.jl/README.md

-## Symbolic manipulation code.
+## Symbolic manipulation code

-This code is a sketch that is not meant to demonstrate computations, but rather to test implementing core features.
-I am posting it to get feedback on design decisions.
+This is a partial implementation of a language for symbolic computation.
+It is based on pattern matching and an evaluation sequence closely modeled on Mathematica.

+I am making it available to get feedback on design decisions.
+The focus now is not on implementing specific mathematical computation, but rather on implementing core features.
+The most important of these features are pattern matching and the evaluation sequence.

 ```julia
 include("src/Mxpr.jl")